offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 `{bm} /(Library Functions\/Streams\/File)_TOPIC/`

-File streams are equivalent to Java's `FileInputStream` and `FileOutputStream`.
+File streams are similar to Java's `FileInputStream` and `FileOutputStream`.
 The underlying types for string stream are ...

 * `std::basic_ifstream` for input string streams.
 * `std::basic_ofstream` for output string streams.